-Mothers Clubs' are creating financial security across the troubled Sahel region, raising a woman's profile and creating solidarity within communities.
+The inspirational women of Mothers Clubs' are creating financial security across the troubled Sahel region, raising a woman's profile and creating solidarity within community groups.

 Everybody knows that a mother knows best.